telerik/blazor-docs/getting-started/what-you-need.md

 ### Common Configuration

-The following configurations ensure that the application will recognize the UI for Blazor components and they will function properly:
+To make sure that the application will recognize the UI for Blazor components and that they will function correctly, add the required `@using` statements and the `TelerikRootComponent`.

-#### Include `@using` Statements
+#### Include @using Statements

 You can set the project to recognize all Telerik components without explicit `@using` statements on every `.razor` file.
 To achieve this, add the following to your `~/_Imports.razor` file.
 You can register one or both icon namespaces, depending on the [icon type you will be using]({%slug general-information/font-icons%}).